 All moneys standing to the credit of an account for the capital expenditure of a trading concern may, until required for the purposes of the concern, be temporarily invested, as the Treasurer may direct, in any securities wherein moneys standing to the credit of the Public Bank Account constituted under the Financial Management Act 2006 may lawfully be invested, and all interest thereon shall be credited to the account in respect of which the moneys have been invested.

 [Section 12 amended by No. 98 of 1985 s.
 3; No. 49 of 1996 s.
-64; No. 77 of 2006 s.
-17.]
+64; No. 77 of 2006 Sch.
+1 cl.
+162(5).]

 13. Balance to be carried forward